-Current students (including Continuing Education), staff, and faculty at CU Boulder may use Interlibrary Loan (ILL) services (full list of borrowing privileges by patron type).
-If you are in one of these categories and cannot register for ILL, please contact us.
+Current students (including Continuing Education), staff, faculty and emeritus faculty at CU Boulder may use Interlibrary Loan (ILL) services (full list of borrowing privileges by patron type).
+Other retirees are not eligible.
+Colorado Law affiliates have access to ILL services through the Law Library.
+If you are in one of the eligible categories and cannot register for ILL, please contact us.

 Visiting scholars may be eligible for ILL - contact us for more information.